phalcon-orphanage/docs/en/helper.md

     mixed $method
 ): array
 ```
-Groups the elements of an array based on the passed callable and returns the array of the groupped elements back.
+Groups the elements of an array based on the passed callable and returns the array of the grouped elements back.
 The callable can be a string as the element name, a callable or a method available.
 The array can contain sub arrays as elements or objects with relevant properties.
 ```php
 <?php